 Place a 1 / 8 in.
 (3mm) diameter pin or small drift punch in the hole located at 4 o'clock and 1 1 / 4 in.
 (32mm) from the outer edge of the lock cylinder housing.
 Depress the retaining pin and pull out the lock cylinder.

-To install: On 1986-91 models, prior to installing the lock cylinder, lubricate the cylinder cavity, including the drive gear with lock lubricant D8AZ-19587-A or equivalent.
+On 1986-91 models, prior to installing the lock cylinder, lubricate the cylinder cavity, including the drive gear with lock lubricant D8AZ-19587-A or equivalent.